lando-tech/drawmate/docs/API.md

 usage: drawmate [-h] [-v] [-b] [-t] [-l] [-gt] [input_file] [output_file]

 positional arguments:
   input_file            The path to the JSON template file.
-See API documentation for how
+See API documentation for how to format the
-                        to format the input file.
-Alternatively, pass in the '-b' or '-- build-template' flag to get a blank starter template in the correct format output_file           The path to the drawio.xml output file.
+                        input file.
+Alternatively, pass in the '-b' or '--build-template' flag to get a blank starter template in the correct format output_file           The path to the drawio.xml output file.
 Acceptable file extensions are ['.drawio', '.xml', '.drawio.xml'].
 Drawio will accept any of those three.
 You can also pass in the '-t' or '--timestamp' flag to append a timestamp to the file.

 options:
-  -h, --help            show this help message and exit -v, --version         Print drawmate version, as well as system information -b, --build-template  Interactive guide to build a starter JSON template.
-The template
+  -h, --help            show this help message and exit -v, --version         Print drawmate version, as well as system information -b, --build-template  Interactive guide to build a starter JSON template with valid structure and
-                        will leave node data blank, but it will configure a valid JSON template will all of the appropriate key/value pairs.
-This is especially helpful if you require a large template with many columns/rows
+                        empty node data.
-  -t, --timestamp       Add a timestamp to the output file -l, --link-label      Boolean flag to add labels to each Link using the column/row of the
+  -t, --timestamp       Add a timestamp to the output file -l, --link-label      Add labels to links based on node positions (e.g., '0101').
+See docs for label
-                        connecting node.
-Ex: Link @ column 0 row 0 would be '0001' Link @
-                        column 1 row 0 would be '0101' The second digit is the column of the node and the last digit is the row.
-Even though the rows are zero indexed, it seemed cleaner and more readable to add +1 to each row to avoid all zeros on the first node.
-Otherwise the first node would be '0000'.
+                        format.
-  -gt, --generate-test  Generates a test JSON template and exports to drawio.
-Test will be
+  -gt, --generate-test  Generate a test JSON template and output Draw.io XML.
+Test files are saved to
-                        saved inside ~/.config/drawmate/tests
+                        ~/.config/drawmate/tests.

 ```